Simulating fermionic fractional Chern insulators with infinite projected entangled-pair states

 \emph{Results---}We optimize the $U(1)$-symmetric iPEPS up to $D=9$, choosing an identical $U(1)$ structure on all virtual spaces $\mathbb{V}_{t,l,b,r}=\oplus_q \mathbb{V}_q$, which we summarize in Table~\ref{tab:Dq-chi}.
+We report representative convergence and runtime characteristics in the Supplementary Material~\cite{si}.
 First, we focus on the energetics of the optimized iPEPS, shown in Fig.~\ref{fig:E_scaling}(a), together with the extrapolations of the ground state energy density to the $\chi \to \infty$ limit, which obey variational principle, serving as strict upper bounds on the true ground-state energy density in the thermodynamic limit.
-As shown in the inset, the energy decreases substantially when increasing bond dimension from $D=5$ to $D=7$.
+As shown in the inset, the energy decreases substantially when increasing bond dimension from $D=4$ to $D=7$.
 Further increasing $D$ yields only a modest improvement.
-Moreover, by comparing with the ED results on finite torus clusters (up to 24 unit cells), we find that the iPEPS energy for $D\leq6$ lies above the first excitation gap, indicating strong competition among states within the variational manifolds of $D\leq6$, while $e_0$ of $D\geq 7$ are all well below the first excited gap.
-A similar behavior is found for real-space charge inhomogeneity.
-We quantify it by the variance of the local density within the iPEPS unit cell [Fig.~\ref{fig:E_scaling}(b)],
+Moreover, by comparing with the ED results on finite torus clusters (up to 27 unit cells), we find that the iPEPS energy for $D\leq6$ lies above the first excitation gap, indicating strong competition among states within the variational manifolds of $D\leq6$, while $e_0$ of $D\geq 7$ are all well below the first excited gap.
+Moreover, in~\cite{si}, we compare the ground-state energies obtained from iPEPS and ED and find that the iPEPS energy extrapolated to $D\to\infty$ is consistent with the thermodynamic-limit extrapolation of the ED data.
+In addition to energy, we examine the real-space charge inhomogeneity for increasing $D$.
+The inhomogeneity is quantified by the variance of the local density within the iPEPS unit cell [Fig.~\ref{fig:E_scaling}(b)],

 where the sum runs over honeycomb lattice sites in the iPEPS unit cell, $N$ is the number of sites in the iPEPS unit cell ($N=18$ in our case), and $\bar{n} = 1/6$ (per site) for $\nu=1/3$.
-We find that the $D<7$ states are also associated with significantly larger charge inhomogeneity.
-These results imply the existence of a minimal bond dimension required to accurately capture the ground state and its chiral topological order, as also observed in bosonic cases~\cite{chen2018non,Sen2022}.
-For $D < D_{\text{min}}=7$, the variational manifold favors states with charge modulations and without clear entanglement-spectrum signatures of an FCI state.
-In the remainder of the paper, we therefore focus on the states with $D\geq7$.
+We find that states with $D<7$ exhibit significantly stronger charge inhomogeneity.
+Moreover, although clear chiral features already emerge in the entanglement spectrum for $D\geq4$ (qualitatively different from $D<4$), the exact counting structures for $4 \leq D<7$ (except for $D=4$) are not in quantitative agreement with the chiral $U(1)$ boson level counting (see~\cite{si}), unlike those for $D\geq7$.
+Taken together, these diagnostics imply a minimal bond dimension ($D_{\mathrm{min}}=7$ in our case) required to accurately capture the ground state and its chiral topological order, as also observed in bosonic cases~\cite{chen2018non,Sen2022}.
+For $D<7$, the variational manifold instead favors states with charge modulations.
+We therefore restrict the remainder of the paper to states with $D\geq7$.